 This article explains why you’ve found your session lost or a port forwarding rule disconnected after you put the app to the background, and presents a few tips that might help you to overcome the issue.

-On an iPad, you can utilise Split View for running Termius and another app simultaneously.
-See more here.
+On an iPad, you can utilize Split View for running Termius and another app simultaneously.

 screen or tmux can prevent losing the content of the terminal screen when the connection is lost.
 However, this tip isn’t relevant, when you switch to the background and a port forwarding rule is active.

-Hint: with a startup snippet, you can make tmux or screen start automatically upon a connection (see the image below).
+Hint: with a startup snippet, you can make tmux or screen start upon a connection.